qinqon/kube-admission-webhook/README.md

 k8s admission webhook library with certificate rotation and caBundle update.

 ## CA/Service certificate/key generation
-The library generates at RSA key with 2048 size both for CA and server and certificate the share the expiration time so all the CA and service certificates are rotated at onces just before expiration time.
+The library generates RSA keys with 2048 size and certificate for both for CA and server.
+They share the expiration time so all the CA and service certificates are rotated at once just before expiration time.

 ## Webhook service
 It has a one year expiration time harcoded and apart from wrapping the